 FOREX-Safe-haven currencies give back gains as U.S.-Iran situation eases

-Safe-haven currencies such as the Japanese yen retreated on Thursday as the United States and Iran backed away from further conflict, with markets flipping back to a more risk-taking approach in hopes of a U.S.-China trade deal.
+Safe-haven currencies such as the Japanese yen retreated on Thursday as the United States and Iran backed away from further conflict, with markets resuming a more risk-taking approach on hopes of a U.S.-China trade deal.

 The dollar, also seen as a safe choice to park money in times of turmoil, fell against other major currencies.
-The greenback was down 0.1% versus the euro as euro/dollar traded at $1.1115 and by the same magnitude versus the pound, the last trading at $1.3112.
+It was trading at $1.1110 against the euro.
+Implied volatility gauges for euro/dollar are falling back towards late 2019 lows, which is "very telling", according to Reuters analysts.

-The euro was also rising against the Swiss franc, another safe-haven, by 0.2% to 1.0833.
-Traders' focus is expected to shift back to the global economy, with expectations that the United States and China will sign a trade deal next week providing underlying support for risk assets.
+Three-month implied volatility in euro/dollar fell to 4.27% at the end of November, its lowest level on record.
+Focus is expected to shift back to the global economy, with expectations that the United States and China will sign a trade deal next week providing underlying support for risk assets.

 Investors think the deal will clear one of the world economy's biggest uncertainties and help boost global growth this year, although some think that view is too optimistic.
 China's yuan rose to a five-month high of 6.9175 against the dollar overnight in the offshore market, boosted also by a steady inflation readout.